A priori bounds for quasi-linear SPDEs in the full sub-critical regime: Introduction

-Assumption \ref{jc73} concerns the group $\mathsf{G}$, which is a subgroup of the linear endo-morphisms of $\Tplus$, together with a re-expansion map $\Gamma_{\syv\txv} \in \mathsf{G}$ associated to each pair of base-points $\txv, \syv \in \R^{d+1}$.
+where $\langle\beta\rangle$ is defined\footnote{We mention that $\langle\beta\rangle$ can be interpreted as the number of appearances of the noise in a tree.
+Moreover, for $|\beta|<2$, the number $\langle\beta\rangle$ is completely determined by $|\beta|$, cf.\@ Section \ref{sec:hom}.} in \eqref{model200}. \end{assumption} Assumption \ref{jc73} concerns the group $\mathsf{G}$, which is a subgroup of the linear endo-morphisms of $\Tplus$, together with a re-expansion map $\Gamma_{\syv\txv} \in \mathsf{G}$ associated to each pair of base-points $\txv, \syv \in \R^{d+1}$.
 This is essentially the structure group in the language of \cite[Section 4.2]{Hai16}, with the caveat that due to our dual perspective mentioned above, the transformation $\Gamma_{\syv\txv} \in \mathsf{G}$ corresponds to the adjoint of the corresponding quantity in \cite{Hai14}.
 Keeping in mind that elements of $\TT$ are essentially functions of an ellipticity parameter $a_{0}$ and the abstract variables $\polv$, it turns out that elements of $\mathsf{G}$ have an elegant formulation as differential operators in these variables.
 They lead to a parametrization of $\mathsf{G}$ by $\primz\in\TT$ and $\primo\in\TT^d$ (with $\primo_\beta=0$ unless $|\beta|>1$) by an exponential formula, see (\ref{as41}) in Subsection \ref{sec:sg}.
 Also see the recent work \cite{LOT21}, where $\mathsf{G}$ is shown to arise from a Hopf algebra in the context of our more parsimonious model.
-The fact that the structure group acts in part as an exponential map in the parameter derivatives $\partial_{a_0}$ is a crucial point of our analysis which arises specifically because of our advantageous choice of the smaller space $\TT$ or in other words, the fact that we work with specific linear combinations of trees.\footnote{There was a hint of such a structure in our prior work \cite{otto2018parabolic}, see in particular Lemma 8. }
+In Section \ref{sec:series}, we give a simple motivation for the definition of the structure group $\Gamma_{\syv\txv}$ based on Taylor's formula and on a formal series solution to the PDE.

-\begin{assumption} For all $\txv,\syv\in\R^{\di+1}$ there exists $\Gamma_{\syv\txv}\in\mathsf{G}$ determined by $\primz_{\syv\txv}\in\Tplus$, $\primo_{\syv\txv}\in\Tplus^d$ with $(\primo_{\syv\txv})_\beta=0$ unless $|\beta|>1$, such that
+\begin{assumption} For all $\txv,\syv\in B_1(0)$ there exists $\Gamma_{\syv\txv}\in\mathsf{G}$ determined by $\primz_{\syv\txv}\in\Tplus$, $\primo_{\syv\txv}\in\Tplus^d$ with $(\primo_{\syv\txv})_\beta=0$ unless $|\beta|>1$, such that